 And at this point, when you have nearly reached the top of that metaphorical mountain, you must convince yourself that you are ready, and make a conscious effort to release your Ex.

-Because if you do not, you are in danger of avoiding this very important step and taking the easy way out… which is giving up.
+Because if you do not, you are in danger of avoiding this crucial step and taking the easy way out … which is giving up.

 This is when we leap into a new relationship before we are ready to do so, or we make the decision that we will always love them secretly, that no one else could ever come even near our Ex.